dreverri/kerl/README.md

 You can set the following variables:

 - KERL_DOWNLOAD_DIR where to put downloaded files, defaults to $HOME/.kerl/archives
-- KERL_BUILD_DIR where to hold the builds, defaults to $HOME/.kerl/builds
+- KERL_BUILD_DIR where to hold the builds, defaults to
+- $HOME/.kerl/builds
+- KERL_INSTALL_DIR where to install
 - KERL_CONFIGURE_OPTIONS options to pass to Erlang's ./configure script, e.g. --without-termcap
 - KERL_DISABLE_AGNER if non-empty will disable agner support
 - KERL_AGNER_AUTOINSTALL a list of packages to pre-install